Food that Promotes Normal Hemoglobin Levels

 - Fortified cereals

 - Dill is good for when hemoglobin is low due to blood loss.
-Grind the seeds and use them as a condiment in other foods.
+Furthermore, grind the seeds and use them as a condiment in other foods.

 - Nettle contains a lot of iron and vitamins.
-Naturally, this makes it a great food to raise hemoglobin levels.
-You can eat its leaves in salads.
+Therefore, naturally, this makes it a great food to raise hemoglobin levels.
+Furthermore, you can eat its leaves in salads.

 Gluten can damage the lining of your small intestine in people that are sensitive to gluten.
-It can cause a deterioration in the absorption of nutrients like iron and folic acid, among others.
+Furthermore, it can cause a deterioration in the absorption of nutrients like iron and folic acid, among others.